Part A: Course Overview

 Overview of Assessment

 Assessment for this course is ongoing throughout the semester.
-Your knowledge and understanding of course content is assessed through participation in class exercises, oral presentations and through the application of learned skills and insights to your written tasks.
-Full assessment briefs will be provided and can be found on CANVAS.
+Your knowledge and understanding of course content is assessed through participation in class exercises, and various assessment tasks.